Opinions, knowledge and resources from China Checkup's expert contributors

 For the uninitiated, a business trip to China might seem like a daunting prospect.
 If that applies to you, you’ll be pleased to know it’s not as fraught as you might imagine.
 We’ve put together this quick-fire guide on options for business travel in China, covering:

 We’ll also look at how China Checkup can help you plan your visit to China and reduce costs.

 First, let’s look at options for getting around China and our recommendations for which option to choose.

 Getting between locations in China by plane is an obvious choice considering the potentially vast distances involved.
 You can arrange tickets in English via services such as Ctrip, eLong or Skyscanner.

 However, whilst travel by plane is the fastest option on paper, in practice that is often not the case due to the huge proportion of flights in China that end up delayed.
 Beijing and Shanghai’s airports are the most delayed airports in the world, and chances are very high that your flight will not depart on time.
 Customer service and solutions to situations such as these can also be very poor.

 Unlike air travel, travelling by train in China is extremely reliable and generally very pleasant.
-China’s rail infrastructure, including its trains and stations, is highly impressive.
+China’s rail infrastructure, including its fast trains and massive stations, is highly impressive.
 Train ticket prices are quite comparable to air travel, but trains are far more reliable.
 Whilst the stated journey time for train travel is obviously much longer than that for air travel, the huge difference in reliability makes train travel quite an attractive option for business travel in China.